jowilkes/cariboublocker/README.md

 Change some naming to be compatible with GNOME Shell 3.36.

-There are some naming changes in GNOME Shell, so the original project no longer works on some GNOME Shell versions (For me, it works on Fedora 31 with gnome-shell-3.34.5 and Xorg, but not on Fedora 32 with gnome-shell-3.36.3 and Xorg).
+There are some naming changes in GNOME Shell, so the original project by keringar no longer works on some GNOME Shell versions (For me, it works on Fedora 31 with gnome-shell-3.34.5 and Xorg, but not on Fedora 32 with gnome-shell-3.36.3 and Xorg).

 ## Install